How To Jump Start A Car?

 4. Start the Donor Vehicle

-Start the engine of the working vehicle and let it run for a few minutes.
+Start the working vehicle’s engine and let it run for a few minutes.
 This will allow the dead battery to build up a charge.

 Person starting the engine of a car with the hood open.